No products in the cart.

 In 2017, we held a terrific program on Administrative Writs of Mandamus.
 Two of our speakers, Charles L. Post, Esq. and Eunice C. Majam-Simpson, Esq., created this terrific outline highlighting the things you need to know about what an Administrative Writ of Mandamus is and the process surrounding it.

-If you are interested in knowing more about Administrative Hearings, we have a program on that topic this December 6th, 2018 in Sacramento at the Hyatt.
+If you are interested in knowing more about Administrative Hearings, we held a program on hearings two years ago.
 You can find out more about that program here.
-(And if you are reading this post after that program was held, click on the link to order the audio package and see the testimonials).
 Our audio packages include all materials distributed at the program, and the PowerPoints.

 Administrative Writ of Mandamus – What is it?